Gkconsulting20/ComptaOrion/replit.md

 # ComptaOrion - ERP Léger pour l'Afrique

 ## Overview
-ComptaOrion is a comprehensive and lightweight ERP solution specifically optimized for the African market.
-It provides a modern, responsive, and intuitive platform to manage all aspects of a business, including accounting, inventory, customer/supplier relations, human resources, and more.
-Inspired by QuickBooks, it combines a modern React frontend with a robust Express.js backend, featuring multi-country, multi-currency support, and adherence to African accounting standards (SYSCOHADA).
+ComptaOrion is a comprehensive and lightweight ERP solution optimized for the African market.
+It provides a modern, responsive, and intuitive platform for managing accounting, inventory, customer/supplier relations, human resources, and more.
+Inspired by QuickBooks, it features a React frontend with an Express.js backend, supporting multi-country, multi-currency operations, and adhering to African accounting standards (SYSCOHADA).

 Key capabilities include support for SYSCOHADA, IFRS, and PCG, multi-currency functionality (20+ currencies), multi-tenancy with isolation per `entrepriseId`, and a comprehensive Role-Based Access Control (RBAC) system.
-The project aims to be a production-ready solution with a complete audit trail and a robust REST API.
+The project aims to be a production-ready solution with a complete audit trail and a robust REST API, addressing the market potential for tailored ERP solutions in Africa.

 ## User Preferences
 - Approche directe et pragmatique